Metabolomics: History

-In 2005, the first metabolomics tandem mass spectrometry database, METLIN, for characterizing human metabolites was developed in the Siuzdak laboratory at The Scripps Research Institute.
-METLIN has since grown and as of July 1, 2019, METLIN contains over 450,000 metabolites and other chemical entities, each compound having experimental tandem mass spectrometry data generated from molecular standards at multiple collision energies and in positive and negative ionization modes.
+In 2005, the first metabolomics tandem mass spectrometry database, METLIN, for characterizing human metabolites was developed in the Siuzdak laboratory at the Scripps Research Institute.
+METLIN has since grown and as of December, 2023, METLIN contains MS/MS experimental data on over 960,000 molecular standards and other chemical entities, each compound having experimental tandem mass spectrometry data generated from molecular standards at multiple collision energies and in positive and negative ionization modes.
 METLIN is the largest repository of tandem mass spectrometry data of its kind.
-2005 was also the year in which the dedicated academic journal Metabolomics first appeared, founded by its current editor-in-chief Roy Goodacre.
+The dedicated academic journal Metabolomics first appeared in 2005, founded by its current editor-in-chief Roy Goodacre.

 In 2005, the Siuzdak lab was engaged in identifying metabolites associated with sepsis and in an effort to address the issue of statistically identifying the most relevant dysregulated metabolites across hundreds of LC/MS datasets, the first algorithm was developed to allow for the nonlinear alignment of mass spectrometry metabolomics data.
-Called XCMS, where the "X" constitutes any chromatographic technology, it has since (2012) been developed as an online tool and as of 2019 (with METLIN) has over 30,000 registered users.
+Called XCMS, it has since (2012) been developed as an online tool and as of 2019 (with METLIN) has over 30,000 registered users.

-On 23 January 2007, the Human Metabolome Project, led by David S. Wishart, completed the first draft of the human metabolome, consisting of a database of approximately 2500 metabolites, 1200 drugs and 3500 food components.
+On 23 January 2007, the Human Metabolome Project, led by David S. Wishart, completed the first draft of the human metabolome, consisting of a database of approximately 2,500 metabolites, 1,200 drugs and 3,500 food components.
 Similar projects have been underway in several plant species, most notably Medicago truncatula and Arabidopsis thaliana for several years.

 As late as mid-2010, metabolomics was still considered an "emerging field".
 Further, it was noted that further progress in the field depended in large part, through addressing otherwise "irresolvable technical challenges", by technical evolution of mass spectrometry instrumentation.

 In 2015, real-time metabolome profiling was demonstrated for the first time.

 Metabolome

 The metabolome refers to the complete set of small-molecule (<1.5 kDa) metabolites (such as metabolic intermediates, hormones and other signaling molecules, and secondary metabolites) to be found within a biological sample, such as a single organism.
 The word was coined in analogy with transcriptomics and proteomics; like the transcriptome and the proteome, the metabolome is dynamic, changing from second to second.
 Although the metabolome can be defined readily enough, it is not currently possible to analyse the entire range of metabolites by a single analytical method.

-The first metabolite database (called METLIN) for searching fragmentation data from tandem mass spectrometry experiments was developed by the Siuzdak lab at The Scripps Research Institute in 2005.
-METLIN contains over 450,000 metabolites and other chemical entities, each compound having experimental tandem mass spectrometry data.
-In 2006, the Siuzdak lab also developed the first algorithm to allow for the nonlinear alignment of mass spectrometry metabolomics data.
-Called XCMS, where the "X" constitutes any chromatographic technology, it has since (2012) been developed as an online tool and as of 2019 (with METLIN) has over 30,000 registered users.
+In January 2007, scientists at the University of Alberta and the University of Calgary completed the first draft of the human metabolome.
+The Human Metabolome Database (HMDB) is perhaps the most extensive public metabolomic spectral database to date and is a freely available electronic database (www.hmdb.ca) containing detailed information about small molecule metabolites found in the human body.
+It is intended to be used for applications in metabolomics, clinical chemistry, biomarker discovery and general education.
+The database is designed to contain or link three kinds of data: